Wills, Powers of Attorney and Advance Directives

 Determining who should be your health care proxy is an important decision.
 He or she should be someone you trust completely, who can be assertive, yet diplomatic, when advocating for your wishes with doctors or other family members.
 It is also vital for this representative to be aware and supportive of the choices you have made in the living will, and prepared to abide by those instructions.

-The founder of our law firm, Nicholas Giuditta, is an estate lawyer with more than 28 years of experience.
+The founder of our law firm, Nicholas Giuditta, is an estate lawyer with 30 years of experience.
 He can skillfully advise on your choice of a health care proxy to help you make an informed decision.

 Sound Advice for Every Scenario